-- 23.40 Consequently, where the other side's expert is given the benefit of a party's legal work product in advance, this can result in significant unfairness and is contrary to the system that runs at present. - 23.41 Given the importance attached to social control and scrutiny of applications, it was contended that there is a risk that applicants and objectors alike could find themselves disadvantaged by removing the ability of parties to use discretion or judgment as to when they should or should not exchange reports or when they should furnish reports to the court. - 23.42 We do not agree.
-We are in an era of "cards on the table": open, cost efficient, speedy and transparent justice.
-The days of "trial by ambush" are over.
-Not only should all courts, including licensing courts, direct at case management conferences that expert reports be exchanged in advance, but experts should meet in advance and agree areas of dispute wherever possible so that the time of the clients and the courts is not taken up by wasteful combative style proceedings at the expense of the key issues in dispute being identified from an early stage.
-We therefore commend the early exchange of expert reports and expert meetings in contested licensing cases. - 23.43 As the statutory regime provides, renewal applications are often processed by the clerks where there are no objections lodged, although there is an important role to be played by electronic maintenance of records for proper public scrutiny, saving both significant time, physical space and costs. - 23.44 The collective experience of the licensing sub-group was that it is not appropriate, even for uncontested licensing applications, in the county court to be heard in virtual reality courts.
-In the county court, statutory licensing days are fixed so that the licensing judge in each division can monitor and control the grant and regulation of licenses in their jurisdiction.
-County court judges for each division are uniquely well placed to oversee this process, as the same judge deals with civil and criminal work in their division and often brings that experience to the licensing court. - 23.45 Having to present formal proofs in court when applicants and professional witnesses must testify in open court on licensing day, when other licensees and licensing practitioners are present, of itself gives each division's licensing judge the benefit of monitoring and controlling licensed premises and having an overview of same which ultimately is in the best interests of the public and ensures the intention of the parliament is met.
+- 23.40 Consequently, where the other side's expert is given the benefit of a party's legal work product in advance, arguably this might result in unfairness and is contrary to the system that runs at present. - 23.41 Given the importance attached to social control and scrutiny of applications, the Bar Council, although interestingly not the Law Society, contended that there is a risk that applicants and objectors alike could find themselves disadvantaged by removing the ability of parties to use discretion or judgement as to when they should or should not exchange reports or when they should furnish reports to the court. - 23.42 We do not agree.
+We are in an era of cards-on-the-table, open, cost-efficient, speedy and transparent justice.
+The days of 'trial by ambush' are over.
+Not only should all courts, including licensing courts, direct at case-management conferences that expert reports be exchanged in advance, but experts should meet in advance and agree areas of dispute wherever possible so that the time of the clients and the courts is not taken up by wasteful combative style proceedings at the expense of the key issues in dispute being identified from an early stage.
+We therefore recommend the early exchange of expert reports and expert meetings in contested licensing cases.
+The applicant's solicitor should take responsibility for circulating an agreed minute of the experts' meeting pre-trial. - 23.43 As the statutory regime provides, renewal applications are often processed by the court clerks where there are no objections lodged, although there is an important role to be played by electronic maintenance of records for proper public scrutiny, saving both significant time, physical space and costs. - 23.44 The collective experience of the licensing sub-group was that it is not appropriate, even for uncontested licensing applications, in the county court, to be heard in virtual reality courts.
+That of course would not preclude live link/Skype technology being encouraged where individual parties or witnesses reside outside the relevant division so long as the substance of the case was heard in an actual court.
+In the county court, statutory licensing days are fixed so that the licensing judge in each division can monitor and control the grant and regulation of licences in their jurisdiction.
+County court judges for each division are uniquely well placed to oversee this process, as the same judge deals with civil and criminal work in their division and often brings that experience to the licensing court. - 23.45 Having to present formal proofs in court when applicants and professional witnesses must testify in open court on licensing day, when other licensees and licensing practitioners are present, of itself gives each division's licensing judge the benefit of monitoring and controlling licensed premises and having an overview of same, which ultimately is in the best interests of the public and ensures the intention of the parliament is met.